anaston/cca_pls_toolkit/documentation/docs/index.md

 - [James Chapman](https://github.com/jameschapman19) (UCL, UK)
 - [Janaina Mourao-Miranda](https://iris.ucl.ac.uk/research/personal/index?upi=JMOUR63) - Principal Investigator (UCL, UK)

 Some of the code used in the toolkit was developed by [Joao Monteiro](https://github.com/jmmonteiro) who was a PhD student at UCL (currently a data scientist at Heni).
 We wish to thank members and collaborators of the [Machine Learning & Neuroimaging Laboratory](http://www.mlnl.cs.ucl.ac.uk) for testing the toolkit and providing invaluable feedback.
-We would particularly like to acknowledge Eliana Nicolaisen, Cemre Zor, Taiane Ramos and Richard Nguyen.
+We would particularly like to acknowledge Eliana Nicolaisen, Cemre Zor, Konstantinos Tsirlis, Taiane Ramos and Richard Nguyen.

-If you have any questions, please contact us at [cca-pls-toolkit@cs.ucl.ac.uk](mailto:cca-pls-toolkit@cs.ucl.ac.uk).
+Feel free to email us if you have any feedback under [cca-pls-toolkit@cs.ucl.ac.uk](mailto:cca-pls-toolkit@cs.ucl.ac.uk).

 ## Acknowledgements

-The CCA/PLS toolkit was developed at the [__Machine Learning & Neuroimaging Laboratory__](http://www.mlnl.cs.ucl.ac.uk), Centre for Medical Imaging Computing, Computer Science Department, University College London, UK.
+The CCA/PLS toolkit was developed at the [__Machine Learning & Neuroimaging Laboratory (MLNL)__](http://www.mlnl.cs.ucl.ac.uk), Centre for Medical Imaging Computing, Computer Science Department, University College London, UK.
 The development of the toolkit was supported by the Wellcome Trust (grant number WT102845/Z/13/Z).

 ## License

-The toolkit code is distributed for free, but as copyright software under the terms of the GNU General Public License as published by the Free Software Foundation.
+This project is licensed under the terms of the GNU General Public License v3.0 license.

+Copyright © 2022 University College London